Graduate School Foreign Studies Research Division Language and Cultural Studies Major

 Category Subject Year Credits

-Specialized subjects Special Research in Language and Culture I A 1 2
+Specialized Classes Special Research in Language and Culture I A 1 2

 Special Research in Language and Culture I B 1 2